lindsay-stevens/openclinica_sqldatamart/docs/setup/maintenance.md

 ### Where to Get the pgAgent Installer
-If using the EDB PostgreSQL distribution, pgAgent is an optional extra that can be installed using the packaged StackBuilder tool.
+If using the EDB PostgreSQL distribution (available for Windows or Linux), pgAgent is an optional extra that can be installed using the packaged StackBuilder tool.
 If the pgAgent option was not selected during installation, the StackBuilder tool can be launched from the PostgreSQL installation directory at: ```C:\Program Files\PostgreSQL\9.6\bin\stackbuilder.exe```.

 ## Configuration